Price

 Day 4Ilulissat, Greenland

 Home to a rich Arctic heritage, Ilulissat sits along pristine waters at the mouth of its namesake ice fjord.
 The town’s colorful houses enjoy a front row seat as icebergs drift by.
 This endless parade of white floating islands, long studied by glaciologists, has earned the ice fjord status as a UNESCO World Heritage Site.
-The fjord is fed by Jakobshavn Glacier—one of the fastest moving glaciers in the world, producing massive icebergs that can be seen drifting out to sea.
+The fjord is fed by the Sermeq Kujalleq—one of the fastest moving glaciers in the world, producing massive icebergs that can be seen drifting out to sea.
 The town is named for its spectacular scenery; Ilulissat is the local Kalaallisut word for icebergs.

 Day 5Uummannaq, Greenland

-Founded as a Danish colony in 1758, the town’s heart-shaped mountain looms over the rugged landscape and casts a red-hued glow during summer, thanks to the ever-present midnight sun.
+Founded in 1758, the town’s heart-shaped mountain looms over the rugged landscape and casts a red-hued glow during summer, thanks to the ever-present midnight sun.
 Historic buildings line the harbor and the town’s history is well-documented at the Uummannaq Museum.
 The oldest human remains in Greenland were discovered here, preserved for more than 500 years.
 The Museum pays tribute to Alfred Wegener, who set sail from these shores for his final expedition in 1930.
 He died on Greenland’s ice cap after successfully delivering supplies for a rescue mission.

 Day 6Sail Baffin Bay

 Sail Baffin Bay, named after Lieutenant William Baffin, who traversed these waters in May 1616.
 It is an important part of the Arctic ecosystem, covered in sea ice for much of the year, with floating remnants during summer.
-As you sail today, attend an informative lecture or watch a film on our 8k laser-projected panoramic screen in The Aula, one of the world’s most advanced venues for learning at sea.
+As you sail today, attend an informative lecture or watch a film on our 8K laser-projected panoramic screen in The Aula, one of the world’s most advanced venues for learning at sea.
 This indoor-outdoor experience allows nature to take center stage with its retractable floor-to-ceiling windows that unveil 270° views.

-Day 7Pond Inlet, Canada
+Day 7Pond Inlet, Nunavut, Canada

 Pond Inlet sits on the northern shores of Baffin Island at the eastern entrance to the famed Northwest Passage.
 Home to a small but vibrant Inuit community, it is nicknamed the “Jewel of the North,” the surrounding Arctic landscape a panoramic mix of glaciers, icebergs and rugged mountains.
 Pond Inlet is also a gateway to Sirmilik National Park, “the place of the glaciers” in the local language.
 Covering more than 8,400 sq mi, the park is a declared migratory bird sanctuary and supports an array of Arctic wildlife, including polar bears, wolves, narwhals and beluga whales.

-Day 8Explore the Canadian High Arctic
+Day 8 - Day 10Explore the Canadian High Arctic, Canada

 A region of raw natural beauty, the Canadian High Arctic is characterized by extremely cold temperatures and extended periods of darkness.
 Explorers long sailed the treacherous waters in search of the famed Northwest Passage; historic Beechey Island is the final resting place for members of the ill-fated Franklin Expedition.
 Dundas Harbour was once a remote outpost for the Royal Canadian Mounted Police, and became a base for various Arctic expeditions, while Cape Hay features dramatic coastal cliffs, sweeping vistas and unique Arctic wildlife.

-Day 9Sail Baffin Bay
+Day 11Sail Baffin Bay

 Day 10Sisimiut, Greenland